lukin0110/docker-django-boilerplate/README.md

 # Docker Django Boilerplate

 Sample setup for a Django project with Docker.
+Basic skeleton code to get up and running with Docker & Django quickly.
+The image uses [uWSGI](https://uwsgi-docs.readthedocs.io/) to host the Django project.
+It's up to you to put Nginx or Apache in front in production.
+This setup is sufficient to get started with development.

+The image contains the *hello* django project.
+Replace the word *hello* with the name of your project.

 ## Usage